SQream/sqream_docs/getting_started/hardware_guide.rst

    * - Onboard storage
      -
          * 2x 960GB SSD 2.5in hot plug for OS, RAID1
-         * 2x 2TB SSD or NVMe, for temporary spooling, RAID1
+         * 2x 2TB SSD or NVMe, for temporary spooling, RAID0
          * 10x 3.84TB SSD 2.5in Hot plug for storage, RAID6

    * - GPU
      - NVIDIA 2x A100 or H100
    * - Operating System
-     - Red Hat Enterprise Linux v7.x or CentOS v7.x or Amazon Linux
+     - Red Hat Enterprise Linux v7.9 or CentOS v7.9 or Amazon Linux

 .. note:: If you are using internal storage, your volumes must be formatted as xfs.

-In this system configuration, SQream can store about 100TB of raw data (assuming average compression ratio and ~30TB of usable raw storage).
+In this system configuration, SQream can store about 100TB of raw data (assuming an average compression ratio and ~30TB of usable raw storage).

 If a NAS is used, the 10x SSD drives can be omitted, but SQream recommends 2TB of local spool space on SSD or NVMe drives.